nickmachairas/doctorate/docs/references.rst

 .. _Roling2011:

-Roling, M. J., Sri Sritharan, and Suleiman, M. T. (2011).
+Roling, M. J., Sritharan, S., and Suleiman, M. T. (2011).
 "Introduction to PILOT Database and Establishment of LRFD Resistance Factors for the Construction Control of Driven Steel H-Piles." *Journal of Bridge Engineering*, 16(6), 728–738. `<https://doi.org/10.1061/(ASCE)BE.1943-5592.0000247>`_

+.. _ShannonWilson2015:

+Shannon & Wilson, Inc. (2015). *Task 2 – Recommended Database Structure: Report to the Federal Highway Administration on DTFH61-14-C-00036 Bearing Resistance of Large Diameter Open-End Piles.* Federal Highway Administation.

 .. _Shioi1982: